arcticblizzard/Myridia/locations/windale.md

 image: "file-XfI0vvdg0PIvClhFQVrCZDQb"
 permalink: /locations/windale/
 region: "Caelvorn"
-type: "Market Town"
+type: "Town"
 coordinates: {latitude: 55.7, longitude: -3.5}
 description: "Windale is a bustling market town known for its picturesque half-timbered houses, winding streets, and lively marketplaces.
 The town sits at the crossroads of important trade routes, making it a vital center of commerce in Caelvorn."
 ---

 ## Geography

 Windale is nestled between rolling hills and dense woodlands, giving it a peaceful yet vibrant atmosphere.
+Famous for its rare orchards and high quality crops, Windale is a vital agricultural center for the region.
+Its climate, though cool, provides the perfect conditions for producing fruits and grains that are exported across the continent.
 The town is built around a central marketplace where merchants and locals gather to trade goods.
 Windmills and small farms surround the town, supporting its economy and ensuring a steady supply of goods.
 The streets are narrow and lined with timber-framed houses, each adorned with colorful banners and flower boxes.

 ---